Milan Petrović (football coach)

 Milan Petrović (born 26 August 1961) is a Slovenian football manager who most recently managed Rudar Velenje.

 Career

-Between 2010 and 2011, Petrović was the manager of Slovenian PrvaLiga club NK Primorje.
-After that, he coached ŽNK Olimpija Ljubljana, ŽNK Rudar Škale, and Arema.
+Between 2010 and 2011, Petrović was the manager of Slovenian PrvaLiga club Primorje.
+After that, he coached Olimpija Ljubljana, Rudar Škale, and Arema.
 In 2019, he was appointed head coach of Badak Lampung in the Indonesian Liga 1, a position he held until 2020.